iesl/Multi_facet_recommendation/README.md

-# Run all codes without testing
+# Run all codes to get only the paper similarity without testing using assignment or bids

 ## Download SPECTER
 ```